elbwalker/sgtm-client-template/example/README.md

 - debug ssGTM in preview to see events and event data

 ## Transport Options
-The init script can be configured to use POST instead of GET requests when sending events to the ssGTM destination by adding `data-sendimg="false"`.
-You can also switch off base64 coding by adding  a `data-base64="false"` attribute.
+The init script can be configured to use POST instead of GET requests when sending events to the ssGTM destination by using the `setup_xxx` variables at the top of the script.
+You can also switch or or off base64 coding.

 See source code for more information about how to use the ssGTM client template and sample init script to load and configure walker.js for sending events to ssGTM.